aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to DOT" h2="Transform MSG to DOT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be to convert MSG file format to HTML, or to export HTML to DOT.

+<h2>How Aspose.Total helps for msg to dot conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you with your email conversion needs.
+It includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert MSG file format to HTML.
+Aspose.Words for C++ can then be used to export HTML to DOT.

+Aspose.Email for C++ is a powerful API that can be used to create, read, and manipulate Outlook MSG files without the need for Microsoft Outlook.
+It can also be used to convert MSG files to various other formats, including HTML.
+Aspose.Words for C++ is a powerful API that can be used to create, read, and manipulate Microsoft Word documents.
+It can also be used to convert HTML to DOT, which is a file format used by Microsoft Word.

+Using Aspose.Total for C++, you can easily convert MSG file format to HTML and then export HTML to DOT.
+This makes it easy to add email conversion features to your applications.
+Aspose.Total for C++ is a comprehensive package of APIs that can help you with your email conversion needs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}